Understanding the Five-Minute Rule

 Setting a Timer and Minimizing Distractions

-Assessing Engagement Post-Five Minutes
+Assessing Engagement After Five Minutes

-At the end of five minutes, take a moment to check in.
-Has the task become easier?
-Are you already immersed in it?
-Many people find that once they’ve started, they want to keep going.
-However, if you feel complete, that’s also a win.
-You’ve overcome the biggest hurdle — getting started.
+If you feel complete, that is also a win.
+You overcame the biggest hurdle — getting started.
 This balance between flexibility and productivity is key for sustainable executive functioning support.

 Overcoming Common Challenges

-Managing Distractions Effectively
+Managing Distractions

-Techniques to Stay on Track
+Staying on Track

 Adjusting the Rule to Fit Your Needs

-Some days, five minutes may feel like too much — and that’s okay.
-On particularly dysregulated or low-energy days, even committing to one minute can have value.
-On other days, you may expand the rule to ten or twenty minutes.
-The point isn’t to enforce a rigid framework, but to create an emotionally safe and accessible starting point that adapts to your nervous system’s needs.
+Some days, five minutes may feel like too much — and that is okay.
+On particularly dysregulated or low-energy days, even committing to one minute has value.
+On other days, you may expand to ten or twenty minutes.

 Enhancing Productivity with Additional Strategies